Quantum programming: OpenQASM

+OpenQASM is the intermediate representation introduced by IBM for use with Qiskit and the IBM Quantum Platform.

+QIR

+Quantum Intermediate Representation (QIR) is a hardware-agnostic intermediate representation developed by Microsoft as part of the Quantum Development Kit.
+It is based on the LLVM compiler infrastructure and is designed to represent quantum programs in a way that supports optimization and execution across diverse quantum hardware backends.
+QIR serves as a common target for quantum compilers, enabling interoperation between different programming languages, such as Q#, and low-level hardware control layers.
+It is maintained by the QIR Alliance, a collaborative group of academic and industry partners.

 Quil

 Quil is an instruction set architecture for quantum computing that first introduced a shared quantum/classical memory model.
 It was introduced by Robert Smith, Michael Curtis, and William Zeng in A Practical Quantum Instruction Set Architecture.
 Many quantum algorithms (including quantum teleportation, quantum error correction, simulation, and optimization algorithms) require a shared memory architecture.